-The FHWA has forwarded the information collection request described in this notice to the Office of Management and Budget (OMB) for approval of a new information collection.
-We published a Federal Register Notice with a 60-day public comment period on this information collection on February 19, 2015.
+The FHWA has forwarded the information collection request described in this notice to the Office of Management and Budget (OMB) for approval of a new (periodic) information collection.
+We published a Federal Register Notice with a 60-day public comment period on this information collection on November 18, 2019.
 We are required to publish this notice in the Federal Register by the Paperwork Reduction Act of 1995.

 Start Further Info

 For questions concerning the Next Generation National Household Travel Survey (Next Gen NHTS), please contact Daniel Jenkins, 202-366-1067, firstname.lastname@example.org, National Travel Behavior Data Program Manager, Federal Highway Administration, Office of Policy, 1200 New Jersey Avenue SE, Room E83-414, Washington, DC 20590, Monday through Friday, except Federal holidays.